FidelElie/FiDev/apps/home/src/content/music/2018-04-29/j-cole-kod.md

 > [...]
 How 'bout you listen and never forget?
 > I'm only going to say this once, then I'll dip
-> Ni**as ain't worthy to be on my shit - makes me smile every time I hear it
-> - Taken from KOD - KOD
+> Ni**as ain't worthy to be on my shit - makes me smile every time I hear it -Taken from KOD - KOD

 J killed this shit what a great album now I am just waiting for the Fall Off.